 Angiotensin-converting enzyme blockers (ACEI) and angiotensin receptor blockers (ARB)

-AE´s with ACEI and ARB — 1st line Rx
+Adverse effects of ACEI and ARB — 1st line Rx

-Aldosterone antagonists: Mechanism of action
+Aldosterone antagonists: mechanism of action

 - Blockade of aldosterone in renal tubule → increased Na+CI– and water excretion and potassium retention

-Aldosterone inhibitors: Spironolactone
+Aldosterone inhibitors: spironolactone

-Beta blockers slow the heart rate and block the sympathetic nerve stimulation to the kidney (< renin release) and the peripheral nerves (< vascular resistance).
+Beta-blockers slow the heart rate and block the sympathetic nerve stimulation to the kidney (< renin release) and the peripheral nerves (< vascular resistance).
 They are second-line agents for hypertension.

 Calcium channel blockers